swiftlang/swift-evolution/proposals/NNNN-back-deploy-attribute.md

 }
 ```

+Developers familiar with JavaScript may recognize these generated compatibility functions as [polyfills](https://remysharp.com/2010/10/08/what-is-a-polyfill).

-When the deployment target of the client app is at least toasterOS 2.0, the optimizer can eliminate the branch in `makeBatchOfToast_thunk(_:)` and make `makeBatchOfToast_fallback(_:)` an unused function.
+When the deployment target of the client app is at least toasterOS 2.0, the optimizer can eliminate the branch in `makeBatchOfToast_thunk(_:)` and therefore make `makeBatchOfToast_fallback(_:)` an unused function, which reduces the unnecessary bloat that could otherwise result from referencing a back deployed API.

 ### Restrictions on declarations that may be back deployed

 There are rules that limit which declarations may have a `@backDeploy` attribute:

 * The declaration must be `public` or `@usableFromInline` since it only makes sense to offer back deployment for declarations that would be used by other modules.
 * Only functions that can be invoked with static dispatch are eligible to back deploy, so back deployed instance and class methods must be `final`.
-The `@objc` attribute also implies dynamic dispatch and therfore is incompatible with `@backDeploy`.
+The `@objc` attribute also implies dynamic dispatch and therefore is incompatible with `@backDeploy`.
 * Explicit availability must be specified with `@available` on the same declaration for each of the platforms that the declaration is back deployed on.
 * The declaration should be available earlier than the platform versions specified in `@backDeploy` (otherwise the fallback functions would never be called).
 * The `@_alwaysEmitIntoClient` and `@_transparent` attributes are incompatible with `@backDeploy` because they require that the function body to always be emitted into the client, defeating the purpose of `@backDeploy`.
 Declarations with `@inlinable` are also restricted from using `@backDeploy` since inlining behavior is dictated by the optimizer and use of the library function when it is available could be inconsistent as a result.